-This guide provides over 40 pages of information for those who are considering starting a business.
+This guide provides information for those who are considering starting a business.
 Topics include assessing yourself as a potential business owner, determining concept feasibility, reviewing legal considerations, developing a business plan, and arranging financing.
 Learn how to start a business in North Carolina by viewing the provided resource list.

 This guide is intended to assist you with your research as you perform an analysis of your business industry.